A How-To Guide for Starting Seeds Successfully

 4.2.2.
 Clean and Sanitize Seed Pots or Flats

-Wash the pots and flats in warm soapy water, and then soak in a solution of 1-part bleach and 9-parts water for two minutes.
-Rinse them thoroughly and drain.
+Begin by washing pots and flats in warm soapy water.
+Afterward, soak them in a solution of 1 part bleach and 9 parts water for two minutes.
+Thoroughly rinse and allow them to drain.

 4.3.
 Prepare seed starting mix